chiivo/nixos-dotfiles/README.md

 - `7z x *.zip -o\*` to extract zip into folder with same name
 - append `/mini` to the "Exec" line in `/etc/xdg/autostart/xppentablet.desktop` to start xp-pen-tablet minimized
 - add `x-gvfs-show` to partition option in `/etc/fstab` to have it appear in thunar
-- Change grub timeout with `se /etc/defaults/grub` and run `sudo update-grub`
+- Change grub timeout with `se /etc/defaults/grub` and run `sudo grub-mkconfig -o /boot/grub/grub.cfg`